 I was not always called Serene, although it is my legal name.
 For the first five years of my life I was Tami.
 This is the name I first heard myself called; it is the name I first learned to write.

 A really excellent talk on by Ethan S. Rafuse on McClellan and Lee, and the gentlemanly/outdated West Point notions they brought to the Civil War.
-(Which, by the way, didn’t … Continue reading Starts as an excellent lecture on McClellan and Lee by Dr. Rafuse & quickly veers into “Give ‘Em Hell, Harry!”
+(Which, by the way, didn’t hamper Robert E. Lee from fighting in the way it did McClellan.)
+As a University of Missouri alumnus – where I was born – as…

 “He smokes Kools instead of stogies, but in every other flamboyant excess, Bill Sargent is the Don King of the showbiz hill…”